Customer retention is more valuable than customer acquisition.

 When customers compliment your store on social, thank them for the kind words and then share their love with the rest of your followers – this is a great customer retention strategy.

 You can also improve your customer retention rates by announcing new products, deals, and other updates on social.
 That’s a great way to generate buzz around your social channels.
 Here, for instance, is an email from ecommerce bra shop Harper Wilde.

-There are loads of apps you can use to automate and optimize your social media engagement.
+There are loads of apps you can use to automate and optimize your social media engagement, and creating a social media marketing plan is pretty easy.
 (Check out the Apps section below for details and links.)

 6. Target Customers on Social